 Home is where life happens and futures begin.
 But it’s tough to plan for your future if you’re struggling to pay rent.
 Or the only neighborhood you can afford has under-resourced schools or unsafe streets.
 Or if you feel like your voice doesn’t count in your own community.

 Wealth, power and dignity are out of reach for too many Americans.
 In fact, 70% of Americans born into the lowest income bracket will never reach middle income.
 In 2016, the net worth of an average white family was nearly 10 times that of an average Black family.

 That disparity emerged from generations of compounded disadvantage caused by structural racism in all systems, including the housing system.
 At fault are historic discriminatory practices like redlining and segregation, and current ones like exclusionary zoning and discrimination against residents who pay rent using vouchers.

 Enterprise is working to make home and community pathways to upward mobility.
 We’re building these pathways by developing community-designed strategies with local and national partners across different sectors.

 Our approach is collaborative, and we are committed to carrying out this work with an anti-racist lens.
-Our focus is on Black, Indigenous and people of color (BIPOC) communities that are most likely to experience economic stagnation and downward mobility because of a legacy of racism.
+Our focus is on people and communities of color that are most likely to experience economic stagnation and downward mobility because of a legacy of racism.